Get a free, no obligation personal loan quote with rates as low as 9.99%

 A credit check occurs when an organization or an individual requests access to a consumer’s credit report from a credit bureau.
 The main goal of a credit check is to assess a consumer’s creditworthiness during an application process.

-There are two different kinds of credit checks in Canada, a hard pull, and a soft pull.
+There are two different kinds of credit checks in Canada:

 Hard pulls (or hard credit checks) are typically performed by lenders and creditors you’ve applied with.
-In order to do a hard credit check, lenders and creditors must get your permission.
-Lenders will use your credit information to assess your creditworthiness.
+To conduct a hard credit check, lenders and creditors must first get your permission.
+They’ll use your credit information to assess your creditworthiness before determining whether to approve your loan application.

-Do note, that hard credit checks can negatively impact your credit scores, however, a single inquiry usually has a small impact and typically fades after a short period.
+Do note that hard credit checks can negatively impact your credit score.
+However, a single inquiry usually has only a small impact.
 On the other hand, several hard inquiries within a short period of time could cause a more severe negative impact.
-It’s best to keep your credit application at a minimum as lower credit scores could impact your ability to get approved in the future.

-Pro Tip – Multiple hard inquiries within a specific amount of time (~7 – 45 days) on certain credit products like mortgages and car loans are counted as a single inquiry.
+Pro Tip: Multiple hard inquiries within a specific amount of time (around 7 to 45 days) on certain credit products like mortgages and car loans are counted as a single inquiry.
 This exception allows borrowers to apply with multiple lenders and compare offers.

 Free Equifax credit score